digitalocean/engineering-code-of-conduct/README.md

 # DigitalOcean's Engineering Code of Conduct

-At DigitalOcean we strive to be a values driven company.
+At DigitalOcean we strive to be a values-driven company.

-First lets look at those values

 ## DigitalOcean's Values